-(A) Employees undergoing employer-directed, instructor facilitated training will receive travel allowances in accordance with Rule 11 and will be provided transportation in cash or in kind.

-- "Employer directed training" for the purpose of this rule shall be a written, employee specific travel and training authorization. - (B) Employees residing within fifty (50) road miles of the training site will not be entitled to travel or transportation under this Rule. - (C) Minimum Guarantee shall not apply, except for recurring training required by the Employer that exceeds thirty-five (35) hours of instruction per week at intervals of thirty-six (36) months or less. - (D) Employees will be paid for actual training time.
-Regularly Assigned Employees will be paid at the straight-time rate of their bid job and all others will be paid at the rate of their last assignment. - (E) Employees may be reimbursed for tuition for other than Employer-directed training.
+- (A) Employees undergoing employer-directed, instructor facilitated training will receive travel allowances in accordance with Rule 11 and will be provided transportation in cash or in kind. - "Employer directed training" for the purpose of this rule shall be a written, employee specific travel and training authorization. - (B) Employees residing within fifty (50) road miles of the training site will not be entitled to travel or transportation under this Rule. - (C) Minimum Guarantee shall not apply, except for recurring training required by the Employer that exceeds thirty-five (35) hours of instruction per week at intervals of thirty-six (36) months or less. - (D) Employees will be paid for actual training time.
+Regularly Assigned Employees will be paid at the straight-time rate of their bid job and all others will be paid at the rate of their last assignment. - (E) Employees may be reimbursed for tuition for other than Employer-directed training. - 15.14 In Addition to the straight-time rate of pay, the penalty rate shall be paid to crew members, with a minimum of one (1) hour, for the following: - (A) When ordered to enter water tanks, fuel tanks, air bottles and inside boilers, dry tanks, voids, waste heat boilers, sewage tanks and work on effluent lines; - (B) Major overhaul work while a vessel is in operation, such as pulling pistons, heads, gears, bow thrusters, main bearings, cranks, intake and exhaust valves or super chargers and major boiler repairs; - (C) When required to wear special protective clothing and equipment while working with hazards such as but not limited to: asbestos removal and repair, and while cleaning, repairing, or performing maintenance where black water is present. - 15.15 If the crewmember is on overtime, the overtime rate will apply plus the penalty rate.